WHAT IS A STATUS CERTIFICATE?

 HOW DO YOU GET A STATUS CERTIFICATE?

-A status certificate is, more often than not, provided by the seller of the condo and costs about $100.
-The seller can request it from the condo board or through a variety of websites that have a database of updated status certificates.
+The seller can request the status certificate from the condo board or through a variety of websites that have a database of updated status certificates.
 A prospective buyer must be provided the status certificate within 10 days of requesting it.
 Once received, the buyer and their lawyer will usually have one to three days to review the status, depending on how the condition was written in the offer.
 While a status certificate is almost always requested with every offer, 99% of the time the status certificate is approved by the lawyer and the condition is waived to proceed with the sale.

 Just like a home inspection can reveal any hidden issues within a house, reviewing a condo’s status certificate is the best policy to ensure you’re not locked into a half-million dollar purchase only to find out they need to restore all of the balconies and don’t have enough money in the reserve fund to cover it.
 Like we said, status certificates are the name of the game so if you’re ready to make an offer, get your lawyer on the phone — it’s time to get down to business.